Covered shopping arcades have been constructed in major cities all across Europe since the 19th century, including in the Belgian capital of Brussels.

-The monumental entrance doesn’t give away too much of what you can find inside, but the shopping arcade is pretty awesome and feature multiple historic stores.
+The monumental entrance doesn’t give away too much of what you can find inside, but the shopping arcade is pretty awesome and features multiple historic stores.

 Other famous landmarks in the vicinity are the Grand Place, the historic center of the city, and La Monnaie opera house which can be found near the northern entrance of the Galleries.

 2. The idea came about shortly after Belgium was established in the 1830s

 Belgium became independent from the Netherlands following the Belgian Revolution in the year 1830.

 This was followed by a large number of construction projects that commemorated the newfound national pride.